Death-Mask/Mother-of-the-world/README.md

 Before you begin, ensure you have met the following requirements:

-* To deploy the Mother of the world virtual machine, you will first need to connect to our network.
+* To deploy the Mother of the world virtual machine, you will first need to connect to TryHackMe network.

 ## Let's solve with us